 What type is available?

-If we’re using polymer plates, we can use any digital font available.
+If we’re using polymer plates, we can use any digital font or line art.

 What papers are available?